tercen/starter_guide/docs/export_data.md

 > mean to Row.
 > sd to Row.

+!!! note
-_Note: Building an Export Table is one of the rare cases where the Y-Axis is not used._
+    Building an Export Table is one of the rare cases where the Y-Axis is not used.

 Press the **Tables** Button to view the data in the projection.